 My Rating: 5/5 Stars

-Dragged to Aldar, a fae kingdom ruled by a tyrant witch, Serena soon discovers the embers of a forbidden love, and meets fellow exiles, each with their own secrets.
+Dragged to Aldar, a fae kingdom ruled by a tyrant witch, Serena soon discovers the embers of forbidden love and meets fellow exiles, each with their own secrets.
 As the lives of warriors, rebels, and witches clash, they discover a shared destiny.
-For only together, and with Serena’s newfound gifts, can she and her companions escape a cruel master and survive a realm of monsters and spies while building the flames of a revolution.”
+For only together, and with Serena’s newfound gifts, can she and her companions escape a cruel master and survive a realm of monsters and spies while building the flames of a revolution.

 My Review: Fantastic Fae Fantasy!
 I was pleasantly surprised at the turn this story took.
 I read the first two chapters when I was asked to beta read, so I knew I’d be hooked when I picked up the published copy.
 But, I had no idea what kind of action-packed adventure I was getting myself into.
 Just when I thought things couldn’t get worse, they did.
 When I thought the characters would get a break, the stakes rose, keeping me enthralled.